CoolTarka/DijkstraHaskell/README.md

-Djikstra's Graph Algorithm in Haskell
+Dijkstra's Graph Algorithm in Haskell